wkan17012021/Blogr-landing-page/README.md

 I thought this would be a couple of hours so I imported the BS5 library hoping that I could quickly build this out.
 It was helpful for the dropdown list navigation menu items.
 But for the rest of the markup and styling, it slowed me down and I ended up rewriting styles, looking up mapped BS classnames etc.

 For the other copy sections, it was a case of using normal flow on mobile and flex on desktop.
 But, it didn't work out so well for the overlay images and media which appears off screen.
+Maybe I will come back to this in the future but for part of the learning journey, it feels like diminishing returns.

 The pain points were:

 - Haven't spent time on how SVGs work and not that sure on overlaying content.
 So, the image in the hero CTA section was not done
-- The images that appear partly off the page I don't know how that is done
+- The images that appear partly off the page, I don't know how that is done
 - 'State of the Art Infrastructure' section with image offset and circles underlay as well as making the section responsive, not sure how that is done

 ### Built with